-- Who exhibit skills in learning, writing, reading, critical thinking, information and technology literacy, and numerical applications - Who exhibit skills in dealing with fundamental human questions regarding the nature of human reality and the ways in which human beings come to know the world and issues of human morality - Who have learned to love learning, who understand the importance of the liberal arts as a basis for all learning, who find the curriculum relevant, and who are prepared to become lifelong learners Foundation Courses Foundation courses in writing, mathematics, computer science, first-year studies, and wellness prepare students to deal effectively with the rest of their coursework at Saint Leo University.
-These essential courses lay the groundwork for undergraduate students to SLU UNDERGRADUATE CATALOG 2012-2013
+- Who exhibit skills in learning, writing, reading, critical thinking, information and technology literacy, and numerical applications - Who exhibit skills in dealing with fundamental human questions regarding the nature of human reality and the ways in which human beings come to know the world and issues of human morality - Who have learned to love learning, who understand the importance of the liberal arts as a basis for all learning, who find the curriculum relevant, and who are prepared to become lifelong learners

+Foundation Courses

+Foundation courses in writing, mathematics, and computer science prepare students to deal effectively with the rest of their coursework at Saint Leo University.
+These essential courses lay the groundwork for undergraduate students to succeed by providing them with the basic skills and tools that are required in upper-level courses.